-RESULTS Vessel surveys In April 2017 the South and Central Sectors and the Outer channel of the lagoon were surveyed twice.
+In April 2017 the South and Central Sectors and the Outer channel of the lagoon were surveyed twice.
 A total survey effort of 65 km (11:49 hours) was carried out in the Outer Channel, and 108 km (15:45 hours) in the South and Central Sectors.

-Dolphins were sighted in the Outer Channel and South and Central Sectors (Figures 5,6) Outer Channel: Eight groups were encountered during the first survey and 12 groups on the second survey, with a minimum group size of one individual and a maximum group size of 13 individuals.
+Outer channel: Eight groups were encountered during the first survey and 12 groups on the second survey, with a minimum group size of one individual and a maximum group size of 13 individuals.
 Individuals were found to be socialising before 0900hrs and after 1700hrs; and were seen mainly mudplume foraging during the rest of the survey hours.
 Calves and young individuals were found in tight association with one or two adults.
-A minimum of 12 individuals from the 2006 ID catalogue (Sutaria 2009) were re-sighted in the Outer channel after 10 years (Figure 4).
+A minimum of 12 individuals from the 2006 ID catalogue (Sutaria 2009) were re-sighted in the Outer channel after 10 years (eg. Figure 5).
 It was observed that a larger part of this population seemed to be either mother calves or young adults.
 We also found that many of the key individuals from the Outer Channel commonly encountered from 2004 to 2006, such as A1, A2, A3, A15, A18, A19, A22, A25, A27, were not encountered during the surveys in April 2017.

 Central Sector: Only one individual was sighted mud-plume foraging in the Central Sector during both surveys.
 No dolphins were encountered in the Nalabana Sanctuary region of the Central Sector.